 Copper with reeded edge J31/P6085 with at least the Kagin 1/75 sale piece existing per Pollock.

 Copper with plain edge J31A/P6090 with 3 known including the Byron Reed and 2 examples ex Southern collection, Simpson collection in NGC61BN and PCGS63BN.
-One of the last 2 is ex H. Chapman's 1909 Metzger sale, Brand (journal #47954).
+One of the last 2 is ex H. Chapman's 1909 Metzger sale, Brand (journal #47954) and/or Stacks 4/66 Bolt sale.

 The Chapman bros 7/1901 and Low's 272 sale lot 298 are additional listings without edge being specified.